xaur/decred-news/guidelines.md

 3. Expose the quality and depth of Decred
 4. Convey Decred culture and values

-The target audiences can be grouped by the level of engagement (the Decred community, potential builders and everyone else) and by the technical level (high and low).
+The target audiences can be grouped by the level of engagement (the Decred community, potential builders, everyone else) and by the technical level (high, low).

 As a general rule, use less technical language whenever possible.
 Try to explain complex things in simple terms.
 At the same time, carefully inject technical goodness for developers, designers and experts in other fields.